Conformal Thinking: Risk Control for Reasoning on a Compute Budget: Method: Conformal Thinking

+We have so far described the lower threshold as, like the upper one, a static quantity.
+Yet notice that a static lower threshold can trigger the model to exit only when reasoning \emph{decreases} its confidence.
+Rather, we wish to enforce the model to increase its confidence `on a schedule'.
+If reasoning is not improving $\tilde{s}_{t}(x)$ at a particular rate, then we take this as a sign that the model likely will not arrive at a correct answer and we should exit to save tokens.
+Or in other words, the model must demonstrate a regular increase in confidence in order to be allowed to continue reasoning.

-\paragraph{Lower threshold: stopping on pessimism.} The lower threshold mechanism controls the \emph{false negative loss}.
-Given a total reasoning budget of $B$ tokens, and $\omega_t$ the total tokens generated up to reasoning step $t$, it halts reasoning when the progress signal falls below a \emph{parametric} threshold $\lambda_{-}(t;c)$:
+We enforce this confidence schedule by making the lower threshold a parametric function of the reasoning steps, meaning the lower threshold is \emph{dynamic} rather than static.
+While many parameterizations are possible (and could be task dependent), we found general success with the following formulation.
+Given a total reasoning budget of $B$ tokens, let $\omega_t$ be the total tokens generated up to reasoning step $t$.